LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/getting-started.md

 You can now create an engagement with the **Mobile App** or **Private App** source.

-Before calling the Monitoring API, you will need to fetch the Monitoring API domain, which is the domain of the "smt" service.
+Before calling the Monitoring API, you will need to fetch the Monitoring API domain, which is the domain for the "smt" service.
 Please refer to [this document](https://developers.liveperson.com/agent-domain-domain-api.html#overview) for instructions on how to retrieve the "smt" service domain (aka 'baseURI').

 You can now try and get an engagement using the Monitoring API **engagement resource**